-- 1. Nondestructive Sampling (Chart 7A): NEON advises limiting research activities within 20 m of the small mammal grids, especially if the proposed research involves daily-weekly-monthly visits and/or has the potential to result in noticeable impacts from travel through the area. - 2.
+- 1. Non-destructive Sampling (Chart 7A): NEON advises limiting research activities within 20 m of the small mammal grids, especially if the proposed research involves daily-weekly-monthly visits and/or has the potential to result in noticeable impacts from travel through the area. - 2.
 Destructive Sampling and Manipulative Experiments (Chart 7B): Destructive sampling and manipulative experimentation have the potential to impact NEON measurements if conducted in the vicinity of small mammal grids.
-NEON advises prohibiting any such research within 20 m of these grids plots. - 3.
+NEON advises prohibiting any manipulative research within 20 m of these grid plots. - 3.
 Establishing Infrastructure (Chart 7C): Physical infrastructure in the vicinity of small mammal plots is problematic to the extent that it may attract predatory bird species that can use the infrastructure as a hunting perch.
-NEON requests to be advised of any infrastructure that is proposed to be placed within 50 m of any small mammal grid so that potential impacts can be evaluated by the NEON vertebrate ecologist. - 4.
+NEON requests to be advised of any infrastructure greater than 2 m in height that is proposed to be placed within 200 m of any small mammal grid so that potential impacts can be evaluated by the NEON vertebrate ecologist. - 4.
 Additional Considerations (Chart 7D): Additional small mammal trapping near NEON sampling locations may result in over-sampling and stress to the small mammal populations and, therefore, should generally be avoided if possible.
-Additional sampling that is proposed within 100 m of NEON small mammal grids should be coordinated to the extent practical to identify synergies and minimize the overall impact on the local population.9
+Additional sampling that is proposed within 100 m of NEON small mammal grids should be coordinated to the extent practical to identify synergies and minimize the overall impact on the local population.9 NEON further requests that sampling involving the lethal collection of small mammals be setback 600 m from current small mammal grids to ensure the integrity of our long-term sampled populations.
+This takes into account the potential for dispersal to population sinks and provides a buffer of several home range sizes for most of our target taxa to ensure that there isn't any noticeable dispersal from the rodent populations we sample.